 Look for artificial flowers and plants that bend and droop.
 While you don’t want fake flowers and plants that look like they’re dying, you do want ones that don’t stand perfectly straight.
 Live flowers bend and droop, so you want your faux arrangement to do the same.

 Check out this Cherry Blossom arrangement to see a great example of how variations and asymmetry provide realism.
 Small imperfections can make faux flowers and plants look startlingly real.
+This is a perfect example of a fake outdoor plant that looks real.

 Tip #3 – Look at it as an investment